 Dinner: Again, a mixture of the following: Burgers, pizza, lasagne, pasta, Hot dogs, noodles and chicken.
 A friend of mine said her camp had different themed nights so one night she would have a Mexican night with fajitas and tacos and the next night she may have an Italian night with pizza and pasta available.

 As I said, food really varies depending on what camp you are at.
 If you have any dietary requirements then make sure you notify your camp before arriving.
 If you are worried about food, you can always check the camp’s website before applying or accepting a job offer.
 Sample menus are often displayed on the website, if not then you can try the camp’s Facebook page.

 Generally, you will be with the children for the majority of the day between 7am to 10pm.
 This is structured so you have time for a shower and often have a short period of time away from the children to just get away from them for a bit!
 For a typical day working in a summer camp then head to this blog to read more.

 Some camps have a weekly rota; children will arrive on Sundays and head home on Saturdays.
 This is the type of camp I worked at.
 Other camps have children stay for a whole 2-3 weeks then those children go home and new children come whilst other camps may offer a whole summer program for children, with some children arriving for a few days, weeks etc during that summer.
 However, after speaking to friends who have worked at a range of camps, I can give you a rough guide to your weekly routine at camp.

 Monday to Thursday – These days are pretty similar and follow a typical day working in a summer camp.
 Children have different activities throughout the day and whole camp activities are planned for the evening.
-At our camp, we would have a weekly dance on the Thursday evening whilst the other evenings were filled with various group and team work activities.
+At our camp, we would have a weekly dance on a Thursday evening whilst the other evenings were filled with various group and teamwork activities.